 9:30 PM - All done!
 Clean up after ourselves and go.

-*Jan 26 - 4th Monday meeting due to Google Holiday
+* Jan 26 - Meeting is on the 4th Monday due to a Google Holiday;

-*Feb 23 - 4th Monday meeting due to Google Holiday
+* Feb 23 - Meeting is on the 4th Monday due to a Google Holiday; TOPIC: Michael Cohen, Take Control of Pages

 NOTE: Is there a new product or technology you think the group would like to know about?
 Who would you like us to bring back?
 Let us know.